X-oss-byte/aws-workshop/content/2_ModuleTwo_Prerequisites copy/11_AWSAccountSetup.md

 ---
-title: "Setup AWS Account" # MODIFY THIS TITLE
+title: "Setup AWS Account"
 chapter: true
-weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 1
 ---

 <!-- MORE SUBMODULES CAN BE ADDED TO DIVIDE UP THE SETUP INTO SMALLER SECTIONS -->
 <!-- COPY AND PASTE THIS SUBMODULE FILE, RENAME, AND CHANGE THE CONTENTS AS NECESSARY -->

-# AWS Account Setup <!-- MODIFY THIS HEADING -->
+# AWS Account Setup

-## Submodule One Heading <!-- MODIFY THIS SUBHEADING -->
+## Submodule One Heading

 This paragraph block can be used to explain how to setup an AWS account.
 Example content guidance can be found at the bottom of the page.